 of the Ellisys range will

-only cost £620 and the High Speed version is available with a range of
+with the High Speed version is available with a range of

 trigger options to help find the most elusive of bugs.

 The analysers collect each transaction as they happen for archiving to disk and include a software package that can be used to view not just the transactions but also for standard messages the layout and meaning of each field is displayed (right hand pane below).
 This review software does not need an analyser in order to display collected data and so may be used to share results with suppliers or colleagues.
 If you are a USB beginner its worth downloading this software in order to look at the examples included and to get a better understanding of this level of the USB protocol.

 These Analysers will still come in useful once the driver aspects are sorted as they will allow you to see what data is being passed by the application programs as you developed your higher levels of code.
 As well as showing individual messages an option is available on the Ellisys analysers to recognise the USB Classes and show how their data is structured and what values are being passed.

 USB in a nutshell provides a more detailed description of the USB hardware and protocols.

 USB Standards site for those who want to read the standard or a wealth of supporting matter.

 Jan Axelson's excellent books on USB are previewed on his site.